Breast Implants – Picking the Right One

 Part 2 of a 3 Part Series

 In part 1 of this series, we discussed the pros and cons of saline and silicone implants.
-If you didn’t have a chance to read that installment, please start there (Part One) and come back here when you’re done reading.
+If you didn’t have a chance to read that installment, please start there and come back here when you’re done reading.

 In this installment, we’ll talk about sizing and profiles.